winadiw/go-marvel-api/README.md

 `redoc-cli bundle ./swagger.yml`

 ## Prerequisite
-Before running, make sure to create `.env` file to get environment variables.
+Before running, make sure to create and populate the content of `.env` file to get environment variables.
 Use `.env.sample` as an example for the env file

 ## Running